philson-philip/Code-Lab/README.md

 8. Program to reverse a string.
 9. Program to calculate the new salary and change in salary.
 An employee is given 25% increase in salary, if salary is above Rs.25000 and 20% increase in salary if his salary is above Rs.30000.
 10. Program to insert the first 15 odd nos into a table ODD and first 15 even nos into a table EVEN.
 11. Program to Update salary of Sindhu by 30% if she is earning salary >10000, otherwise update by 20% if she is earning salary>8000.
-Otherwise update by 10%.
+Otherwise update by 10%.<br>
 	Table details are given below:<br>

 		INCOME : ENAME, SALARY

 12. Program to Update the salary of all the employees by 20%.
 If total salary>1,00,000, then rollback, else commit.
 13. Program to raise an error message if the sessionals+univ_mark>150.
-Also handle all the possible exceptions.
+Also handle all the possible exceptions.<br>
 	Table details are given below:<br>

 		STUDENT : ROLL_NO, STUD_NAME, UNIV_MARK, SESSIONAL